Video Game: Infinite Crisis

 - Bribing Your Way to Victory: Averted in much the same way League of Legends does by way of holding either cosmetic stuff off for money, or the champions which you can get anyway.
-Except for one thing, which even then is pretty much just a time-saver.
-Stolen powers have upgraded versions specific to certain champions.
-Playing that champion long enough unlocks it for every champion.
-You can do that, or you can pay Crisis Coins for it.
+Except for two things, which even then is pretty much just a time-saver.
+Stolen Powers, which have upgraded versions specific to certain champions (Playing that champion long enough unlocks it for every champion.
+You get one for free every 5 protector levels.) and Amplifiers, which are divided in Mods (Mods provide bonuses or price discounts to certain artifacts in matches.) and Augments (Augments work in a similar way to League of Legends' runes.
+You also get to choose one of three different augments for free each time your protector level goes up.) but each champion comes with their own default Amplifier sets, meaning you only need to adquire more if you wish to make a special build.
+Both can only be purchased with Merit, the currency obtained by playing matches.

 - Chainsaw Good: Atomic Wonder Woman's one and only source of damage is through her almighty chainsaw polearm.
 It doesn't half make a noise either.
 When she uses her ultimate, 'Reclaimer', you can hear the noise it makes from all the way across the map in the form of an almost haunting echo.